hongconsulting/HHMM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package reimplements circular-linear regression and other selected functionality from the ‘circular’ package for improved performance (particularly by avoiding construction of large diagonal matrices), with additional functions for time-of-day variables in “HH:MM” format.
-‘WH’ code is designed to maximise speed, for use in simulation studies.
+This package re-implements circular-linear regression and other selected functionality from the ‘circular’ package for improved performance, particularly by avoiding construction of $\mathit{O}(n^2)$ diagonal matrices.
+Additional functions are provided for time-of-day variables in “HH:MM” format.
+‘WH’ code is designed to maximize speed, for use in simulation studies.
 As such, input validation is minimal and the user is responsible for ensuring valid use.

 ## Installation